-Moses is another fine example of having overcome worldly distractions and given his life over to God.
+Moses is another fine example of overcoming worldly distractions and giving his life over to God.
 “By faith Moses, when he was come to years, refused to be called the son of Pharaoh’s daughter; Choosing rather to suffer affliction with the people of God, than to enjoy the pleasures of sin for a season; Esteeming the reproach of Christ greater riches than the treasures in Egypt: for he had respect unto the recompence of the reward” (Hebrews 11:24-26).
-Moses was a Hebrew raised as an Egyptian and destined to become a royal ruler.
+Moses was a Hebrew raised as an Egyptian prince and destined to become a royal ruler.
 Yet he forsook the life of luxury to become God’s instrument of destruction upon Egypt and of freedom for the enslaved Hebrews.
 Can you imagine that?
 He decided he would rather suffer affliction with God’s people than rule the most powerful nation in the world!
 He chose temporary persecution and eternal glory over temporary pleasures and eternal death.

 “By faith he forsook Egypt, not fearing the wrath of the king: for he endured, as seeing him who is invisible” (verse 27).
 We have to see the invisible God!
 He must be real to us!
 We simply will not leave Egypt if God isn’t real!
 We won’t give up our idols unless we see “him who is invisible.”
 That is faith!